 Harvesting Pacific Mahimahi

-A small amount of mahimahi is harvested incidentally off the West Coast; a much larger harvest comes from U.S. Pacific Islands, where mahimahi is harvested in troll and handline fisheries and as non-target catch in longline fisheries for tuna and swordfish.
+A small amount of mahimahi is harvested incidentally off the West Coast.
+Most of the Pacific mahimahi harvest comes from U.S. Pacific Islands, where mahimahi are harvested in troll and handline fisheries and as non-target catch in longline fisheries for tuna and swordfish.
 Trolling involves towing lines with multiple hooks behind a vessel.
-Fishing lines are rigged to outriggers (trolling poles), which are deployed at about a 45 degrees angle from the sea surface.
+Fishing lines are rigged to outriggers (trolling poles), which are deployed at about a 45° angle from the sea surface.
 Handlining is a traditional method of fishing that dates back hundreds of years.
 Handlining involves working several single lines with baited hooks and hauling catch in by hand.
 Pelagic longline gear consists of a main horizontal line that has shorter lines with baited hooks attached to it.
 The gear is used at various depths and times of day, depending on the species being targeted.

 The amount of bycatch associated with the mahimahi fishery varies.
-U.S. longline fishermen are required to use specific tools and handling techniques to reduce the effects of bycatch.
-Several other management measures are in place, such as gear modifications and time-area closures, to limit and prevent interactions between longline gear and other species.
-NOAA Fisheries continues to research additional ways to prevent bycatch.
+U.S. longline fishermen, who may incidentally catch mahimahi, are required to use specific tools and handling techniques to mitigate bycatch.
+Several other management measures are in place, such as gear modifications and time-area closures, to limit and prevent interactions between longline gear and non-target species.

 Pacific Islands: Fishery Ecosystem Plan for Pelagic Fisheries of the Western Pacific .